abintom/abintom.github.io/_posts/2021-02-07-find-kill-process-on-port.markdown

 tags: [terminal, bash]
 ---

-To find a process on a macOS El Capitan (10.15) and newer run the below command on Terminal
+To find a process on a macOS El Capitan (10.15) and newer run the below command in Terminal
 ```shell
 lsof -i tcp:<port_number>
 ```
 eg: `lsof -i tcp:80`

-Output of the `lsof` command
+The `lsof` command will list all the process running on that port and the output will list the PIDs of the process with other infos.
 ```
 COMMAND   PID    USER   FD   TYPE             DEVICE SIZE/OFF NODE NAME
 node    59925 abintom   23u  IPv6 0xe1a616838e9ee039      0t0  TCP *:5253 (LISTEN)
 ```

-Kill the process using the PID from the output
+Kill the process using the below command where `<PID>` is the PID of the process which needs to be killed.
 ```shell
 kill -9 <PID>
 ```